nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_FIELD.md

 ## Setup

-Have a terminal window open and change directory to `~/workspace/modern-farm`.
+Have a terminal window open and make sure you are in the assessment repository..

 Run `npm run test` to start the automated testing task.